-80. Succession of the State.- In default of all testamentary or legal heirs, the State shall succeed.

-81. Rights and duties of the State.- The rights and obligations of the State in respect of the inheritance shall be the same as those of any other heir.

-82. Prior Court order:- The State cannot take possession of inheritance without prior decision of the Court declaring its rights thereto.
+- 79. Succession of the State.- In default of all testamentary or legal heirs, the State shall succeed. - 80.
+Rights and duties of the State.
+The rights and obligations of the State in respect of the inheritance shall be the same as those of any other heir. - 81.
+Prior court order.- The State shall not take possession of any inheritance without prior decision of the court declaring it's rights thereto.